instantiator/openbook-v2/README.md

 * Time based assignments (ie. your homework for tonight is now unlocked)
 * Awards (for completing tasks in the games, your rewards come with fun animations and go on your score board)

 I was interested in building an attractive UI, and turning it into a fully working suite for schools.
-I'm opening up the source now, although I'd imagine there are better ways to solve the same problem now.
+I'm opening up the source, although I'd imagine there are better ways to solve the same problem now.
 There are plenty of Inform interpreters and far better 3D rendering engines to build on.